rikkicom/ubercorpus-word-freqs/README.md

-## Word Frequencies Counting for UberText corpus
+# Word Frequencies Counting for UberText corpus

+## What is UberText corpus?

+**UberText corpus** is the corpus of real Ukrainian texts.

 UberText corpus: https://lang.org.ua/en/corpora/#anchor5